joebenassi/JCAT/JCAT/User-Help/App_Profile_Creation_Guide.md

 #App Profile Creation Guide
 ###Summary of Document
-This document is to help users create App Profiles: XML files that can be parsed by JCAT to allow command-sending and telemetry-streaming for an App running on the CFS.
+This document is to help users create App Profiles: XML files that can be parsed by JCAT to allow command-sending and telemetry-streaming for Apps running on the CFS.
 For additional help, look at CFE App Profiles for examples.
 <br>

 ###Requirements for App Profiles:
-######With respect to the CFS version of the App, everything in the App Profile is defined and in correct order, including:
+######With respect to the CFS version of the App, everything in the App Profile is defined, accurate, and in correct order, including:
 1. All <strong>&lt;commands&gt;&lt;command&gt;</strong>s
 2. All <strong>&lt;telemetry&gt;&lt;parameter&gt;</strong>s
 3. All <strong>&lt;inputparameter&gt;</strong>s and <strong>&lt;choiceparameter&gt;</strong>s within <strong>&lt;commands&gt;&lt;command&gt;&lt;parameters&gt;</strong>